 Raised an Irish Catholic in suburban Chicago, Joan Wolf began to study Eastern religions after reading Autobiography of a Yogi and found a spiritual path in India’s ancient wisdom and became a yoga and meditation teacher.
 She worked for the non-profit, international Seva Foundation, marketing lecture tours for Ram Dass.
 She became a Buddhist accepting the Five Mindfulness Trainings from Thich Nhat Hahn and facilitates the weekly UUFSMA Sangha of the Heart.

-To participate in our online Sunday Service, visit the Fellowship’s website at www.uufsma.org and click on the Zoom Service button displayed on the home page.
+To participate in our online Sunday Service, visit www.uufsma.org and click on the Zoom Service button on the home page.
 If requested, enter password: 294513.
-Sign-in between 10:15-10:25 am.
+Sign-in from anywhere Sunday mornings between 10:15-10:25 am CST.

-Through grants and awards, UUFSMA donates at least fifty percent of its budget to support nonprofit organizations that provide health, educational, and environmental services for underserved communities in the San Miguel region.
+UUFSMA donates at least fifty percent of its income to support nonprofit organizations that provide health, educational, and environmental services for underserved communities in the San Miguel region.
 Please support this work by clicking on the website home page Donate button.
 Now more than ever, your support is essential.

 While continuing live services online, UUFSMA has returned to in-person Sunday services.
 Reservations are not necessary.
 Members and friends may attend in person at the Hotel Aldea.
 Contact Diana Amaya (email@example.com) for mandatory safety guidelines, including full-vaccination status and indoor masking and social distancing.
 A vaccination card photo may be sent to Diana via email or presented to an usher at the door.
 Coffee hour will be held outside following the service.